Understanding Freight Shipping: A Comprehensive Guide

 A trailer

-A freight broker like Augustus Transport makes this process smooth by coordinating everything between shipper, warehouse, and carrier.
+The driver receives dispatch details and a pickup appointment.
+A freight broker like Augustus Transport makes this process smooth by coordinating everything between the shipper, warehouse, and carrier.

 Step 6: Pickup at the Origin